-I have been reading Hall Caine’s Recollections of Dante Gabriel Rossetti.
-He touches briefly on Lizzie’s exhumation to retrieve the manuscript of poems that DGR had placed in her coffin:
+In Hall Caine’s Recollections of Dante Gabriel Rossetti, he touches briefly on Lizzie’s exhumation to retrieve the manuscript of poems that DGR had placed in her coffin.

 Rossetti painted Lizzie with open hands, waiting to receive a poppy from the dove in Beata Beatrix.

 In symbolism related to Elizabeth Siddal, the poppy is indeed a poignant choice.